Influencer marketing works because it’s subtle.

 First and foremost, the influencer has to be relevant to what you want to promote.
 They’ll need to seamlessly promote your product along with their regular stream of content.
 If they veer too far from what they normally promote, the post could go ignored by their audience.

 - Are they posting high-quality content?
 Images should be well-lit, appropriately staged, expertly edited, etc. On top of that, captions should include proper spelling and grammar, beneficial hashtags and a useful call-to-action.

 - Do your aesthetics match?
 If you need to figure out your own brand aesthetic or if you’d like something to quickly refer to as you scan Instagram profiles, create a mood board for reference.
 Fill a private Instagram account with curated content that reflects the type of influencer account you’d like to be part of.

 - What types of content do they post?
+Do they mix it up with what they post on IG?
 Do they post mostly sponsored posts or do they prefer to offer coupon codes or run contests?
 Make sure that the type of promotion you want to offer matches what their audience is used to.

 - Do they have the right voice?
 Whatever your brand voice is – fun and laid back, professional and full of industry-speak – you want the influencer’s voice to match it.

 - How often do they post?
 If you pay for a sponsored post, how quickly will it go up?
 Is your post time-sensitive or seasonal?
 If so, timing is going to matter quite a bit.